 A higher standard of dress encourages greater respect for individuals, scholars and others, and results in a higher standard of behavior.
 Our dress code guidelines indicate appropriate school dress during normal school days.
-SCPA reserves the right to interpret these guidelines and/or make changes during the school year.
+SOMERSET COLLEGE PREP reserves the right to interpret these guidelines and/or make changes during the school year.
 Scholars are expected to follow these guidelines.
 Every scholar in attendance shall wear the school uniform.
-Dress code applies the schoolbus, as it is an extension of the school.
+Dress code also applies on the school bus, as it is an extension of the school.
+This includes students in dual enrollment, also, when on campus.